The Peninsular Ranges System: A Geological and Ecological Marvel of Northwestern Mexico

 Sierra de la Laguna

-The Sierra La Laguna Biosphere Reserve was designated in 2003 to protect these temperate woodlands, dry forests and xeric shrublands, which constitute the most important reproduction site for the primary hummingbird species of Mexico and Latin America.
+The Sierra La Laguna Biosphere Reserve was designated in 2003 to protect these temperate woodlands, dry forests, and xeric shrublands, constituting the most critical reproduction site for the primary hummingbird species of Mexico and Latin America.
 Unfortunately, the area of the Biosphere Reserve also represents the least explored territory in Baja California Sur.

 Map showing the Sierra de la Laguna Mountain Range